ejvelasco/tcp_client/README.md

 ## Client
 The Client class and its methods are defined in Client.js.
 Explanatory comments have been added where necessary.
 ## Example
-The example.js file is a Client class instance that interacts with the server.
+The example.js file is a Client class instance that actually interacts with a server.
 ## Tests
 The test suite provided tests the principal methods of the Client class, specifically for the principal features mentioned below.
 ## The example features the following: